AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/fluidic-player.md

    Learning Manager V1 API - [https://captivateprime.adobe.com/docs/primeapi/v1/](https://captivateprime.adobe.com/docs/primeapi/v1/)

-   &nbsp;

    Learning Manager V2 API - [https://captivateprime.adobe.com/docs/primeapi/v2/](https://captivateprime.adobe.com/docs/primeapi/v2/)

    The IDs of the objects differ from the V1 and the V2 API.
 The embeddable player expects IDs in the v2 format.
 Use the ID-mapping API in V2 to convert from V1 IDs to V2 IDs.

    After constructing the URL, one way the application would use it for displaying to the learner is by putting it inside an iFrame.
-Clicking on this link would lead to the fluidic player being launched with the particular course in context.&nbsp;
+Clicking on this link would lead to the fluidic player being launched with the particular course in context.

    ![](assets/salesforce-player.png)